 Remember not to give carrots to children younger than 3 or raisins to kids younger than 4 as they can be a choking hazard.

-For more adventurous, they can dip them in something first -- labneh and thym, hommos,…or even light cocktail sauce.
+Kids who resist fiber-rich fruits and veggies may also be more adventurous if they can dip them in something first -- like yogurt, labneh and thym, hommos,…or even light cocktail sauce.

 Look for a high-fiber cereal that has 3 to 5 grams of fiber per serving, and then let them mix it up with just a little bit of one of the junkier ones.”